 This document is a compilation of various rules and regulations regarding the student progress, academic achievement, and assessment policies and procedures that administrators, faculty, and students are responsible for adhering to as an educational entity.
-The document is adapted from policies provided by West High School, Salt Lake City School District, the Utah State Board of Education, and International Baccalaureate along with additional language from Highland High School.
+The document is adapted from policies provided by West High School, Salt Lake City School District, the Utah State Board of Education, and IB World Organization along with additional language from Highland High School.
 Our goal is to ensure that student learning is properly assessed and evaluated.
+Most recent review: November 2021.